-In Wisconsin, 2 Huge Races Stand Between GOP and Near-Total Power - The Boston Globe
+In Wisconsin, 2 huge races stand between GOP and near-total power - The Boston Globe

 Two pivotal elections in the coming months are likely to decide if that happens.

-His victory raised the prospect that Gov. Tony Evers, a Democrat who has vetoed a range of Republican voting bills, could soon be replaced by a Trump ally who has embraced calls to dismantle the state’s bipartisan election commission, invoked conspiratorial films about the 2020 election and even expressed openness to the false idea that Trump’s loss can still be decertified.
+His victory raised the prospect that Governor Tony Evers, a Democrat who has vetoed a range of Republican voting bills, could soon be replaced by a Trump ally who has embraced calls to dismantle the state’s bipartisan election commission, invoked conspiratorial films about the 2020 election, and even expressed openness to the false idea that Trump’s loss can still be decertified.

 The second election, an April contest to determine control of the narrowly divided Wisconsin Supreme Court, could be even more important.